-More and more serious cyclists are shopping online these days.
-Indeed, a survey of US cycling enthusiasts – regular riders who own nice bikes – found that while only 2% didn’t visit their local bike shop (LBS) in 2011, more than a quarter (26%) didn’t even walk through their doors in 2013.
-And, a recent survey done by a UK bike retail chain that runs over 50 physical shops along with a large online store found that 27% of riders they polled purchased their latest bike online.
+The most committed cyclists increasingly shop at online bike stores these days.
+Indeed, a survey of US cycling enthusiasts found that more than a quarter (26%) didn’t even walk through the doors or a local bike shop … back in 2013.
+And, a 2014 survey done by a UK bike retail chain that operates over 50 physical shops along with a large online bike store found that 27% of riders they polled purchased their latest bike online.

-The best online bike stores provide you a combination of price, selection, inventory and service that is hard to beat.
-I’ve bought gear at local bike shops (LBS) for years and will continue to do so, but I make most of my purchases now at a handful of online stores I know well and feel as connected to as my favorite LBS.
+The best online bike stores provide you with a combination of price, selection, inventory, and service that is hard to beat.
+I’ve bought gear at local bike shops (LBS) for years and will continue to do so, but I make most of my purchases now at a handful of online bike stores I know well and feel as connected to as my favorite LBS.

-As the range of reviews and number of cyclists visiting In The Know Cycling has grown, I’ve also expanded the range and number of online shops I’ve gotten to know.
-With so many dedicated online cycling stores, bike and outdoor chains, and LBSs or IBDs (independent bike dealers) all selling gear online, I wanted to tell you which online stores I have found are the best and why.
+As the range of reviews and number of cyclists visiting In The Know Cycling has grown, I’ve also expanded the range and number of online stores I’ve gotten to know.
+With so many dedicated online cycling stores, bike shop chains, and smaller LBSs and IBDs (independent bike dealers) all selling gear online, I wanted to tell you which online bike stores I have found are the best and why.

 As background, In The Know Cycling is a site for road cycling enthusiasts who want advice on what gear to get next and where they should get it.
-As an enthusiast myself, I evaluate and write about an entire category of products from a fellow rider’s perspective.
+As an enthusiast myself, I evaluate, review and compare entire categories of products from a fellow rider’s perspective.
 I have no past or present industry ties, don’t run any advertisements, don’t go on company paid product review trips, and I buy or demo and return everything I test.
 The site (and riding) is my passion, not my job.

-Yes, some of the stores I recommend pay a small commission that cover some site costs when you link to them and buy something.
-However, just as many don’t.
+Some of the stores I recommend pay a small commission when you link to them and buy something.
+That helps cover the cost to buy gear for reviews and some site costs.
+However, many I link to don’t.
 I’m only credible if I recommend the best gear choices and find and link you to the stores with the best prices, best customer satisfaction records and current inventory on the gear I’ve evaluated.
-Otherwise I’m wasting your time and mine.
+Otherwise, I’m wasting your time and mine.